backstage/backstage/.changeset/flat-items-perform.md

   - `template`: The entity ref of the scaffolded template
   - `user`: The entity ref of the user that invoked the template run
-  - `result`: A string describing whether the task ran successfully, errored out, or was skipped
+  - `result`: A string describing whether the task ran successfully, failed, or was skipped

 - `scaffolder_task_duration`: a histogram which tracks the duration of a task run